Veil: Veiling of objects

 Used to cover the church tabernacle, particularly in the Roman Catholic tradition but in some others as well, when the Eucharist is actually stored in it.
-The veil is used to remind worshipers that the (usually metal) tabernacle cabinet echoes the tabernacle tent of the Hebrew Scriptures, and it signals that the tabernacle is actually in use.
+The veil is used to remind worshipers that the (usually metal) tabernacle cabinet echoes the tabernacle tent of the Hebrew Scriptures, and signals the tabernacle is actually in use.
 It may be of any liturgical color, but is most often white (always appropriate for the Eucharist), cloth of gold or silver (which may substitute for any liturgical color aside from violet), or the liturgical color of the day (red, green or violet).
-It may be simple, unadorned linen or silk, or it may be fringed or otherwise decorated.
+It may be simple, unadorned linen or of silk, and may be fringed or otherwise decorated.
 It is often designed to match the vestments of the celebrants.